+Г

-Subject number : (GS)IND618E
+Subject number : (GS S)IND618E

 Name of Subject Name of Professor

 Research Method 2 NISHIDE JUNRO

 Course description and Att ainment target

 This is the course to develop the final research plan for the first year students.
 The students are required to draft a paper.

 Course conte nt

-The students are required to make presentations of thier research plan, develop the plan and conduct research according to the plan, discussions and feedback in the class.
+The students are required to make presentations of thier research according to the plan, discussions and feedback in

-Prerequisites and registration requirements
+Prerequisites and registration on requirements

 NA

 Preparation for the course

 The students are expected to prepare their own basic reserch plan.

 Textbooks

 NA

 Suggested readings

 NA

-How to provide Feedback t o assignments
+How to provide Feedback to assignments

 Grading policy

 Participation in class discussions (50%) In-class presentation (50%)

 Other